Last modified on January 7th, 2023

 What Is Sea Moss?

-Sea moss is a vegetable that comes from the ocean and is used in health supplements, as well as a thickener in commercial food items.
-The scientific name of sea moss is Chondrus crispus.
-It’s technically a seaweed or algae.
+Sea moss is a vegetable from the ocean and is used in health supplements and a thickener in commercial food items.

-You can find sea moss growing naturally in the Atlantic, between Europe and North America.
+You can find it growing naturally in the Atlantic, between Europe and North America.
 It’s similar to something like kelp or other forms of seaweed, both of which are edible.
 Sea moss can be green, purple, red, yellow, black, or brown.

-One of the most common types of sea moss is Irish sea moss, which is usually red in color and tends to thrive in warmer water.
+One of the most common types is Irish sea moss, which is usually red in color and tends to thrive in warmer water.

-So why would something like sea moss be used as a supplement?
+So why would something like this be used as a supplement?
 Well, it’s packed with vitamins and minerals.

-If you were to take a 20-gram serving of Irish sea moss, just as an example you’d get magnesium, phosphorous, zinc, copper, and iodine.
+If you were to take a 20-gram serving of Irish sea moss, just as an example, you’d get magnesium, phosphorous, zinc, copper, and iodine.
 Iodine is a micronutrient essential for thyroid health.
-Sea moss is low in fat and calories in addition to have vitamins, minerals and antioxidants.
+It’s low in fat and calories in addition to having vitamins, minerals, and antioxidants.

 Sea Moss Benefits

-Below we go into more details about the benefits of sea moss.
+Below we go into more detail about the benefits.

 Thyroid Health